OpenRobotLab/EmbodiedScan/data/README.md

 3. Download Matterport3D data [HERE](https://github.com/niessner/Matterport).
 Link or move the folder to this level of directory.

 4. Download EmbodiedScan data and extract here.
+Currently, please contact [openrobotlab.contact@pjlab.org.cn](openrobotlab.contact@pjlab.org.cn) for downloading the detection and occupancy annotations.

 The directory structure should be as below